 If you missed our last post about “Why Do Hotels Need Free Wi-Fi?”, this is a follow up in addition to it.
 We left off with the choice some hotels make by charging for their Wi-Fi services.
-As this is a good way to earn extra profit, it can also be a way to discourage guests from staying with you.
+As this is an excellent way to earn extra profit, it can also be a way to discourage guests from staying with you.
 People like to get more bang for their buck, and charging them will make them think twice before booking.

 There’s nothing like being able to have your cake and eat it too.
 Why make it difficult for hotel guests when you can just give them exactly what they want.
-Think of it more as an investment that can create a more long-term relationship with your guests.
+Think of it more like an investment that can create a more long-term relationship with your guests.
 You can’t put a price on customer satisfaction.